Empty Bowls

 About the event:

 This event brings people from Jackson County together for a common community purpose; a soup dinner and pottery sale fundraiser to help alleviate hunger and food scarcity in the Rogue Valley.
-Last year the collaboration of Ashland potters, elementary school, high school and S.O.U. student potters joined with Clayfolk and raised over $14,000 which was distributed to Uncle Food Diner, ACCESS and Food Angles.
+Last year the collaboration of Ashland potters, elementary school, high school and S.O.U. student potters joined with Clayfolk and raised over $8,000 which was distributed to Uncle Food Diner, Jobs with Justice and Food Angels.

-To donate bowls please contact the Clayfolk Jackson County Empty Bowls chair.
+To donate bowls please contact the Clayfolk Empty Bowls chairs.

 Josephine County Empty Bowls